ihmeuw/vivarium_cluster_tools/docs/source/config.rst

-Write your first configuration.
+Write your first model specification.
 =======================================
 The ``vivarium`` ecosystem uses YAML configuration files throughout, including branch files that you will use with ``vivarium-cluster-tools``.
-Before start to write your first ``vivarium`` simulation configuration, it may be helpful to understand how YAML syntax works.
+Before start to write your first ``vivarium`` simulation specification, it may be helpful to understand how YAML syntax works.

 .. contents::
     :depth: 1